 Overall, while it does seem that social stress contributes to the increased rate of mental health problems among LGBT people, the research currently available does not conclusively prove that social stress is the only factor at play.

-Summarising the evidence available up until 2016, one overview of the evidence concludes: ‘There is evidence linking some forms of mistreatment, stigmatization, and discrimination to some of the poor mental health outcomes experienced by non-heterosexuals, but it is far from clear that these factors account for all of the disparities between the heterosexual and non-heterosexual populations.’15 They note that this is important to recognise if we want to see improvement in mental health outcomes for LGBT people.
+Summarising the research available up until 2016, one overview of the evidence concludes: ‘There is evidence linking some forms of mistreatment, stigmatization, and discrimination to some of the poor mental health outcomes experienced by non-heterosexuals, but it is far from clear that these factors account for all of the disparities between the heterosexual and non-heterosexual populations.’15 They note that this is important to recognise if we want to see improvement in mental health outcomes for LGBT people.

 Family acceptance and rejection